 Surveillance of influenza at the European level has been conducted since 1996 [6].
-In order to improve the monitoring of the epidemiological situation, to ensure efficient response and to reduce the negative consequences on the health of the population, sentinel surveillance of influenza like illness (ILI) and acute respiratory infection (ARI) was introduced in the Autonomous Province of Vojvodina (the northern region of Serbia) in the 2004/05 season, as a pilot study, according to the model of surveillance conducted in Slovenia [7].
+In order to improve the monitoring of the epidemiological situation, to ensure efficient response and to reduce the negative consequences on the health of the population, sentinel surveillance of ILI (influenza like illness) and ARI (acute respiratory infection) was introduced in the Autonomous Province (AP) of Vojvodina (the northern region of Serbia) in the 2004/05 season, as a pilot study, according to the model of surveillance conducted in Slovenia [7].
 In the preparation for an influenza pandemic, sentinel surveillance in Vojvodina became the standard model and also a part of a newly established national influenza surveillance, throughout the Republic of Serbia, since 2009.
-Due to the quality of the results of the surveillance of influenza in Vojvodina, special Public Health Program was introduced for surveillance of ILI/ARI, severe acute respiratory illness (SARI), and acute respiratory distress syndrome (ARDS) [8].
+Due to the quality of the results of the surveillance of influenza in Vojvodina, special Public Health Program was introduced for surveillance of ILI/ARI, severe acute respiratory illness (SARI) and acute respiratory distress syndrome (ARDS) [8].
 Similar to other countries in Europe, Vojvodina, as part of Serbia, has a reference laboratory for influenza.
-In this way, virological surveillance as an integral part of
+In this way, virological surveillance as integral part of epidemiological surveillance, provide the useful information about circulation of an actual influenza virus [9].